natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_changes.rst

 To create a Github repository you need:

 -  log in to `GitHub <https://github.com/>`__;
--  In the upper right corner press plus and select "New repository" to create a new repository;
+-  In upper right corner press plus and select "New repository" to create a new repository;
--  The name of the repository should be entered in the window that appears;
+-  Name of repository should be entered in window that appears;

 You can put "Initialize this repository with a README".
-This will create a README.md file that only contains the repository name.
+This will create a README.md file that only contains repository name.

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/github_new_repo.png

 Cloning a Github repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To work locally with the repository, it must be cloned.
+To work locally with repository, it should be cloned.

-Use “git clone" command to clone repository:
+Use *git clone* command to clone repository:

 ::